Author | Permission to Use Info | Print PDF

 The lesson for parents is to be sure we really know who is caring for our children, that we are very clear about what our expectations are with supervision, and that we keep paying attention to whether or not this is a stable person.

 Your own mobile home park, cul-de-sac, or neighborhood can seem so contained and safe, and neighbors you meet and see coming and going can seem like people you know.
 But you don’t really know someone unless you have spent some time getting to know each other well.
 Even then, sometimes people who have been trustworthy and safe can make unsafe choices.
 Often, if we and our children know how to use our awareness, we can notice possible signs of problems.
-Being honest with ourselves about seemingly small doubts or uncertainties or discomfort we are feeling, and encouraging children to talk to trusted adults, can help prevent problems.
+Being honest with ourselves about seemingly small doubts or uncertainties or discomfort we are feeling, and encouraging children to talk to adults they trust, can help prevent problems.

 As adults, safety for our children means that we know at all times who they are with, what they are doing, and where they are going.
 The younger the child, the more exact this information needs to be.
 We need to remember that children can be vulnerable in all sorts of ways — because of cars, cliffs, construction, water, and/or potentially dangerous animals or people.